laxris/laxris.github.io/index.markdown

 layout: home
 ---

-I am a co-founder at APTA Technologies, a spin-off company offering services and solutions for analyzing sequential, computer-generated data.
+I am currently working as an applied machine learning scientist, leading ML research for a market-leading anti-bot solutions provider.
+I mentor researchers, lead initiatives, shape the roadmap, and conduct high-impact research on abuse, fraud, and bot mitigation products.

+Previously, I co-founded APTA Technologies, a TU Delft spin-off company offering services and solutions for analyzing sequential, computer-generated data.
+Over the years, I acted as principal IC, EM, PM, and CEO, leading teams building greenfield projects both for enterprise and SME clients, leading fundrasing efforts, and market validation.
+APTA Technologies focused on generating insights from software logs for various applications in the DevSecOps space, in particular incident response for endpoints.
+Working with managed sercurity service providers, we reduced incident response time by up to 30%.

 {% comment %}
 Using our machine-learning algorithms implemented in *flexfringe*, we were able to quickly identify breakdowns in large app deployments without having to write and set specific alerting rules for a large FinTech company, and to
 {% endcomment %}